lean-mind/introduction-to-github-copilot/artifact-v1-without-naming/README.md

 >Note: DONT OPEN THE TEST FILE.
 JUST RUN THE TESTS.

 3. ¿Does the test pass?
-    - Yes: Nice!
+   - Yes: Unbelievable!
-    - No: Upss!
-Something is weird.
+   - No: Take another suggestion from Github Copilot and implement it.
+Go to step 2.